 Non-curricular items are not permitted to be pulled out during class time.
-Personal items pulled out during class time will be confiscated and may be returned to a parent at a later date.
+Personal items, accessories and hygiene products pulled out during class time will be confiscated and may be returned to a parent at a later date.

 Trinity School for Children is not responsible for personal property.